jasoneckert/CengageLinux/README.md

 - ***Project 10-3 Step 2 (pg 454)*** - This step is no longer necessary as rsyslog is now installed by default.
 - ***Project 12-1 Step 20 (pg 558)*** - Ubuntu now stores network configuration in /etc/netplan/00-installer-config.yaml.
 Consequently, you must run the `cat /etc/netplan/00-installer-config.yaml` command in this step.
+- ***Project 13-3 Step 2 (pg 612)*** - Ubuntu now combines the ntp and ntpdate packages into a single package called ntpsec-ntpdate.
+Consequently, you must run the `apt install ntpsec-ntpdate -y` command in this step.

 &nbsp;